 Nurses strike: Labour Court intervenes in bid to avert stoppage

-INMO to attend hearing this afternoon as HSE warns of ‘reduced levels of care’ on Wednesday
+INMO to attend hearing this afternoon but preparations for 24-hour strike will continue

 Nurses are due to hold a national one-hour work stoppage this Wednesday.
 Photograph: Collins